Eben60/Unitful.jl/docs/src/defaultunits.md

 Unitful.wk
 ```

 The week, a unit of time, defined as 7 d.

-Dimension: `Unitful.𝐓`.

-See Also: `Unitful.d`.

 #### Year